 As the case with the state of Utah continued to move forward, the judge presiding over the hearings determined that this should not be prosecuted in state courts, and escalated this to the Federal courts.

-In the Mooney’s Federal case, agents of the state prosecuting attorney’s office withheld exculpatory evidence from the Federal state of Utah Grand Jury.
+In the Mooney’s federal case, agents of the state prosecuting attorney’s office withheld exculpatory evidence from the Federal Grand Jury, in the state of Utah.
 The state of Utah, with the advisory support of the Bureau of Indian Affairs (BIA), prompted federal indictments that eventually became a failed attempt to discredit the Mooneys authenticity as being bona fide Native American Medicine people.
-Because of these illegal acts committed by agents of the state of Utah and Federal Government which included committing perjury in a federal court hearing, submitting tainted interpretations of interviews and withholding exculpatory evidence from the state of Utah Federal Grand Jury, indictments were signed against the Mooneys.
+The state of Utah and federal government committing perjury in a federal court hearing, submitting tainted interpretations of interviews and withholding exculpatory evidence from the state of Utah Federal Grand Jury, indictments were signed against the Mooneys.
 This took place during the time of the Patriot Act, which enable the government to detain people based on little evidence or heresay.

 Because of these questionable acts by the State of Utah and Federal judicial agents, the federal prosecuting attorneys, with the support of the Utah Federal Defenders Office pleaded with federal court judge Ted Stewart to dismiss all indictments, a few days prior to a scheduled evidential hearing, primarily to keep these facts from entering federal court records.
-For the first time in the history of the United States judicial system a motion to dismiss was requested and granted prior to a federally scheduled evidential hearing.
+In a rare occurance, the United States judicial system a motion to dismiss was requested and granted prior to a federally scheduled evidential hearing.

 The full text of the Utah Supreme Court ruling in favor of the Mooneys is found here.